dplusplus1024/bitcorn-hole/LIGHTING.md

 ## How to get a Lightning Address
 - You may already have one if you have a Lightning wallet such as Phoenix, Wallet of Satoshi, ZBD, Strike, or Coinos.
 - Unfortunately at this time, Cash App does not support - Lightning Address (however, you can use [this tool](https://entropy.page/lnurl) to pay Lightning Addresses from Cash App).
-- If you don't already have one, read on to get started.
+- If you don't already have one, continue reading to get started.

+## Option 1: Strike

+## Option 2: Coinos